weliveindetail/tpde/docs/tpde/compiler-ref.md

 ## Architecture-specific

 ### Calling Conventions
-- each architecture defines a class that implements functionality that depends on calling convention, i.e. function argument, call argument and call result handling
+- each architecture defines a set of CCAssigners which handle register/stack allocation for argument and return registers for a calling convention
-- provides lists and masks of argument, result and callee-saved registers for each bank
+- your compiler may implement the `cur_cc_assigner` function that returns the assigner for the current function
-- your compiler has to implement the `cur_call_conv` function that returns the calling convention for the current function
+- `generate_call` always uses the default C calling convention
-- `generate_call` allows passing the calling convention to use
+- CallBuilders take a CCAssigner as a constructor argument to specify the calling convention to use
-- currently, only SysV is supported
+- currently, only SysV/AAPCS is supported

 ## Assembler
 - manages data structures for code and data sections, their relocations, symbols and Labels (i.e. function-local symbols)